famiu/feline.nvim/README.md

 In case none of the default providers do what you want, it's very easy to add your own provider.
 Just call `require('feline.providers').add_provider(name, function)` where `name` is the name of the provider and `function` is the function associated with the provider, you can then use your provider the same way you use the other providers.

 ## Maintenance
 While I chose to make this plugin available to others, I mainly created it for myself.
-So I may not go out of my way to fix a minor niche issue unless it gets in my way.
-So if you have an issue, consider making a pull request that fixes your issue instead.
+So I may not go out of my way to fix a very minor niche issue that can be easily avoided unless it gets in my way.
+So if you have an issue that isn't very important, consider making a pull request that fixes your issue instead.
 But by all means if you do post an issue, I will try to see if I can fix it.

 ## LICENSE
-Feline is licensed under GNU GPLv3-or-later.
+Feline is licensed under GNU GPLv3.
 For more info, see: [LICENSE.md](LICENSE.md)

 ## Miscellaneous
 ### Naming